ElPresidentePoole/mpv.net/docs/Manual.md

 #### File Associations

-File Associations can be registered using the context menu under 'Settings > Setup'.
+File Associations can be registered using the context menu under 'Tools > Setup'.

 After the file associations were registered, it might be necessary to change the default app in the Windows settings (Win+I, ms-settings:defaultapps).